Async await basic tutorials and examples

 }

-How to Call async functions
+How to Call Async Functions

-Calling the async function always returns Promise.
+Calling an async function always returns a Promise.

 async function getMessage() {